bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 ## License
 Currently the software is reased under the [Commons Attribution-NonCommercial-NoDerivs}(https://creativecommons.org/licenses/by-nc-nd/4.0/) (CC-BY-NC-ND) License.
 Classical geometrical optics alignment can currently be used free of charge.
-For interference-based feature support (Mach-Zehnder, Michelson, Shear-Plates), please contact the author (Rainer Heintzmann) using his surname at gmail.com.
+For interference-based feature support (Mach-Zehnder, Michelson, Shear-Plates) and more realistic lens-rendering, please contact the author (Rainer Heintzmann) using his surname at gmail.com.